dsl-logo

 Do you think Australia switching to renewable energy sources will lower household energy bills?

-How do the different States feel about shifting to renewable energy?
+How do the different states feel about shifting to renewable energy?

-The survey also revealed that a similar proportion of respondents across the States believe that Australia making the shift to renewable energy will not result in lower household energy bills or will increase those bills.
-Nearly two-thirds (63 per cent) of Queenslanders indicated energy bills will remain the same or become more expensive after the shift to renewable energy.
+The survey also revealed that a similar proportion of respondents across the states believe that Australia making the shift to renewable energy will not result in lower household energy bills or will increase those bills.

 This is followed by: